 The need

 It is important to feel safe, happy and supported at home.
-We need to make sure autistic adults who cannot live independently, get the best possible care.
-After all, there are more autistic adults than children, and many are now reaching old age.
+We need to make sure autistic adults who cannot live independently get the best possible care.
+There are more autistic adults than children, and many are now reaching old age.
 We will only know how to give good care if we ask them and their carers.
-By understanding their experiences we can start to build a picture of what works and what doesn't, and where more research is needed.
-Research in this area is severely underfunded, but by laying this groundwork researchers will have more chance of securing funding in future.
+By understanding their experiences, we can start to build a picture of what works and what doesn't, and where more research is needed.

 The research process